PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 ### There's more

-Let's look alternative ways to create and test a RESTful microservice.
+Let's look at alternative ways to create and test a RESTful microservice.

 #### Using the Core HTTP Module

 Whilst we have used `restify` to create this simple service, there are several alternative approaches that we could have used such as:

 * The Node core `http` module
 * The `Express` framework [http://expressjs.com/](http://expressjs.com/)
 * The `HAPI` framework [https://hapijs.com/](https://hapijs.com/)

 Let's create an alternative implementation using the Node core HTTP module.
-Let's copy the `adderservice` folder to `adderservice-core-http` and and alter the `service.js` code to the following:
+Let's copy the `micro` folder to `micro-core-http` and alter the `service.js` file in the `micro-core-http/adderservice` folder to the following:

 ```js
 const http = require('http')